What's On This Page

 - May Fight Infection

 Limonene benefits include its ability to fight infection.
-Most notably, limonene can fight infections that come with a weakened immune system, such as HIV/AIDS.
+Most notably, limonene can fight infections with a weakened immune system, such as HIV/AIDS.
 Limonene is a natural anti-microbial that kills microorganisms and prevents the growth of new bacteria and fungi.
 This powerful antioxidant stimulates your immune system’s white blood cells to be at the ready in the event of an infection!

 - Reduces Arthritis Pain

 Limonene benefits include reducing pain from arthritis.
 Limonene is one of the most effective and safest natural compounds for reducing the pain associated with arthritis.
-With a study that has been conducted on rats, limonene was able to reduce the symptoms of arthritis by over 250%.
+In a study that has been conducted on rats, limonene was able to reduce the symptoms of arthritis by over 250%.
 This powerful compound can potentially help you fight off this disease as well!

 - Prevents Cancerous Cells From Growing